 When I decided to write down my meatball recipe I knew I wanted to keep it simple.
 Not only did I want the meatballs to be gluten and dairy free, but I knew I could make an amazing tasting meatball that was naturally paleo.
+Everyone always wants to know, how do I make meatballs without eggs?
+It is really is simple to make egg free meatballs.
 Paleo meatballs are the perfect crowd pleaser.
 The entire family loves them and if I am trying to keep things healthy, I will simply eat mine with zoodles.

 Meatballs are one of those things that have always felt like a lot of work, until now!
 All of the meatball recipes I made in the past contained eggs and breadcrumbs.
 When you are GF, breadcrumbs are harder to come by, somewhat pricey and just feel like a chore to make them yourself.
 Not only is this a super healthy meatball, but it is insanely easy to make.
 So, these Italian Whole 3o Meatballs are also Gluten Fee Meatballs Without Breadcrumbs!

 If you want to keep this paleo serve with zoodles and your favorite paleo sauce.
 I served ours will gluten free noodles and French Bread from my cookbook.
 Everyone went crazy for them and there was plenty of leftovers the next day.

 If you make the French Bread, it makes 2 loaves.
 Have one loaf with dinner and use the other loaf to make a meatball sub, yum!